Invisalign® Treatment in South Vancouver

 Invisalign clear aligners work similarly to braces, in that the plastic aligners apply force to the teeth to move them into straighter positions.
 With braces, the wire that runs across your teeth pulls them into place.
 With Invisalign treatment, the plastic aligners push your teeth into the correct position.

 This series of aligners slowly adjust your teeth to your end result.
 Plus, they are similar to retainers and fit comfortably in your mouth.

 What Is Getting Invisalign® Treatment Like?

-Start with a free Invisalign treatment consultation, and we’ll tell you if you’re a candidate for the process (most cases are).
+Start with an Invisalign treatment consultation, and we’ll tell you if you’re a candidate for the process (most cases are).
 If you are, then we’ll take either a physical impression or a digital scan of your teeth.
 That way, we end up with a 3-D model that allows us to create a specific treatment plan.

 Your treatment plan is specific to your mouth and maps the movement of your teeth throughout the realignment process.
 You can see previews of how your teeth will move and get a digital rendering of what your smile will look like when you’re all done.

 The Invisalign® company created a special plastic aligner, called SmartTrack, that moves your teeth and is barely visible.
 You wear your aligners for 20 to 22 hours a day, even while you sleep.
 The only time you should take them out is to eat, brush, and floss.
 Remember, proper dental care is essential during the Invisalign treatment process, so never skip brushing or flossing.

 Some patients switch sets of aligners every week.
 You’ll have checkups frequently, usually every four to six weeks, to see how treatment is progressing.

 Sometimes, the aligners need extra grip to properly move your teeth into position.
 In these cases, enamel-colored ridges (called “attachments”) will be temporarily attached to the surfaces of some of your teeth.
 The aligners can then grip the ridges and move your teeth more effectively.